 Quantitative surveys can follow to confirm the results.
 Some companies also enlist the help of customers to aid in the mapping process.
 This can be especially helpful if you’re zooming in on a particular section of the journey, like onboarding or support.

-For Saas companies, don’t forget to consider the multiple types of users that may interact with the product to find out which user may be involved and at what point.
+For SaaS companies, don’t forget to consider the multiple types of users that may interact with the product to find out which user may be involved and at what point.

-The person that does the initial research will more than likely not be the one making purchase decisions.
+The person who does the initial research will more than likely not be the one making purchase decisions.
 Therefore, it’s important to keep them in the front of your mind while mapping and considering touchpoints.

 - Where do users use the tool?